 Ellen G. White, Patriarchs & Prophets, pg.
 357 (PP 357.6)

-The claim is that what took place on earth is a picture of what takes place in heaven.
-That while the earthly sanctuary service was being conducted, every day Israelite sinners would bring animals to atone for their sin.
-In doing so, they would confess their sins over that animal, and the priest would then kill it and take the blood into the sanctuary to sprinkle it before the veil.
-This then, in figure/type, symbolized a transfer of the person’s sins into the sanctuary where they would stand on record until the Day of Atonement when the sanctuary was cleansed.
+The Adventist claim is that the earthly sanctuary service serves as a model for what occurs in heaven.
+According to this view, during the daily rituals of the earthly sanctuary, Israelite sinners would bring animals as sacrifices for their sins.
+They would confess their sins over the animal, after which the priest would kill it and sprinkle its blood before the veil inside the sanctuary.
+This act, in their interpretation, symbolized the transfer of the individual’s sins into the sanctuary, where they would remain on record until the Day of Atonement, when the sanctuary was cleansed.

 Why Did The Sanctuary Need Cleansed